udacity/CarND-Vehicle-Detection/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+In addition to using a heatmap threshold, I added effectively a low pass filter by averaging the heatmap over the last 5 frames.
+This was to help filter out outliers that intermittently appear in a frame, but don't consistently track through

-### Here are six frames and their corresponding heatmaps:
+### Here are four frames and their corresponding heatmaps:

-![alt text][image5]
+![alt text][heatmap]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all four frames:
-![alt text][image6]
+![alt text][labeledheatmap]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn onto the 3rd frame in the series:
-![alt text][image7]
+![alt text][final_frame]

 ---